mgkid3310/AWESome/README.md

 0: Civilian, same side or civilian side aircrafts only
 1: Military, civilian mode plus radar detected aircrafts
 2: Observer, all alive aircrafts
+If mode is not defined, 0 (Civilian Mode) is used as default
 &nbsp;

 4. ATIS (Automatic Terminal Information Service)